 4. Be Grateful

-But if you step back and take a look at your life, you’ll see you have a lot to be grateful for.
+But if you stop for a moment and take a look at your life, you’ll realise you have a lot to be grateful for.
 Think of all the simple things we take for granted, like a roof over your head, access to the internet, a beautiful sunny day.

 Related: How To Find Your Strengths

 5. If You Need To Compare, Compare With Yourself